Discover more from The Retroist

-6. Best of all you can pick and choose what events from the Ten that you want in your competition.
+6. Best of all, you can pick and choose what events from the Ten that you want in your competition.
 This is really a good thing, because…

 1. OMG!!
 My wrist is killing me!
 I forgot how much of a joint churning, joystick busting titles this was.
-This game is fine in the non-running events and even for the 100 Meter Dash it is cool, but when you get to the 400 or the 1500 you can kiss your fave joystick goodbye.
-The problem is to get running you need to move your stick back and fourth and with the 1500 its goes on for minutes of this repetitive movement.
-In one playing session I quickly developed a blister from the rubber joystick cover and remembered why I liked to use sticks without the cover for this title and I cannot verify this, but I think when I was a kid, I had a joystick with a giant red ball on the top that I used to use JUST for Decathlon.
+This game is fine in the non-running events and even for the 100-Meter Dash it is cool, but when you get to the 400 or the 1500 you can kiss your fave joystick goodbye.
+The problem is to get running you need to move your stick back and forth and with the 1500 it goes on for minutes of this repetitive movement.
+In one playing session, I quickly developed a blister from the rubber joystick cover and remembered why I liked to use sticks without the cover for this title and I cannot verify this, but I think when I was a kid, I had a joystick with a giant red ball on the top that I used to use JUST for Decathlon.
 It has very little give on the stick, so you only needed to move it a little to get running.
-I wish I still had that joystick, because after an hour of gaming my wrist and hand are aching and raw.
+I wish I still had that joystick because after an hour of gaming my wrist and hand are aching and raw.

 Decathlon is impressive.
-It is sort of a prototype for all the joystick wiggling, button slamming games that would follow and Activision did a great job building it.
-I do wish they could have come up with a more elegant and equally challenging control scheme, but for the life of me, with this hardware, I am not sure they could have come up with anything else.
+It is sort of a prototype for all the joystick wiggling, button slamming games that would follow, and Activision did a great job building it.
+I do wish they could have come up with a more elegant and equally challenging control scheme, but for the life of me, with this hardware, I am not sure if they could have come up with anything else.
 That is why, despite the pain I am living right now, I am giving The Activision Decathlon, 4 Stars.